An Abandoned Hotel

 During the war in 1936 the building was used as a Hospital for the city.

 Later in 1940 it was used as a base for a Masonic Lodge, named Alhambra.
 At the time there were three masonic groups in the city, Federico Garcia Lorca is rumored to have been a member.
+It was even used as dressing rooms for theatre performers and artists at one point.

 Then around the years 1950 to 1960 it has been documented that part of the building it was used as a factory for making ropes from cannabis plants.
+It was also known to have housed a soap factory too.

 Up until the year 2000 the building was in a state of abandon, that year it was taken over by the Alhambra management comittee and now destined to be used as a centre related to the monument.